qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/07-Widgets/web-forms.md

 When embedded in an application, the Web Form Design widget enables end users to create, preview, and modify web forms.
 The Qrvey platform provides three types of web forms: survey, form, and quiz.

+**Remember:** A Webform must be paused in order for any changes or edits to be made.
+If a Webform is not paused, the embedded widget will be visible, but not accept click events.

 ## Embeddable Script

 ```html